RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Plugins-Development.md

 #### Sections of the Plugin Template

-First lines of the template are to set some basic vars which will be used by the plugin or to disable it (so each plugin can be enabled/disabled setting `plugin_enabled` var):
+First lines of the template are to set some basic vars:

 ```
 ###### GENERIC PLUGIN VARS ######